thruthesky/backend/README.md

 * If a user leaves a chat room, then he will loose all the data.
 	* When a last user leaves from a chat room, the cat room will be destroyed.
 	* This condition perfectly makes it work like facebook chat or kakaotalk.
-* For new message indication, everty time a user gets a message from a room, the time of the message will be recorded in `chat_relation.time_of_last_message`.
+* For new message indication, every time a user gets a message from a room, the time of the message will be recorded in `chat_relation.time_of_last_message`.
 When a user visits(checks) the chat rooms, any chat room has newer message then the `chat_relation.time_of_last_message`, then the room has a new message that the user didn't read.